abstarko/kickstarter-analysis/README.md

 ### Purpose

 Louise is wanting to raise enough money for her play, Fever, in the US which will estimate around $12,000.
-We have collected the data from Kickstarter which is a crowdfunding platoform where we can see over 4,000 campaigns that have raised money for projects similar to Louise's.
-We will be using this data to help Louise find trends that have created sucessful campaigns, while we can also see that many of the campaigns failed to hit their goal mark and what played a factor in that.
+We have collected the data from Kickstarter which is a crowdfunding platform where we can see over 4,000 campaigns that have raised money for projects similar to Louise's.
+We will be using this data to help Louise find trends that have created successful campaigns, while we can also see that many of the campaigns failed to hit their goal mark and what played a factor in that.
 We tailored our data to look at "theatrical plays" specifically.
 This way we are able to give Louise the best analysis on how she can create a successful campaign for her play.

 ## Analysis and Challenges